Amazon Joins Walmart to Offer Delivery Into Your Home, Why?

 If a marketplace seller sold the order being delivered and the delivery person is injured in the home and decides to seek legal remedy, don’t be shocked to hear about small business marketplace sellers being sued along with everyone else in such a scenario.

-It’s pretty much standard procedure for the Ambulance Chasing Profession (Personal Injury Lawyers) to file claims against all parties until a court starts dismissing individual parties from the case for lack of direct liability.
+It’s mostly standard procedure for the Ambulance Chasing Profession (Personal Injury Lawyers) to file claims against all parties until a court starts dismissing individual parties from the case lacking direct liability.

 Of course, a business liability insurance covers such potential issues, but how many micro businesses operating from home that may sell on marketplaces have such policies?

-While some people may see these questions as doom and gloom, there are a lot of people that do consider these potential issues.
+While some people may see these questions as doom and gloom, there are many people who do consider these potential issues.
 One only needs to look at recent elections around the globe to see how people are voting for candidates that exploit real and perceived security fears.

 More companies are getting involved in home security, from Google to Comcast and let’s not be naive, Amazon’s Cloud Cam is another entry into that field.